Why Summer Classes Online are the Right Choice for You

 Let’s take it a step further.
 If you bring in 15 credits from high school and take 15 credits through the summer online program, you’ll earn 30 credits – the equivalent of two semesters of classes.

-As a bonus, you would get to graduate a year early, meaning that you get to start your career off.
+As a bonus, you would get to graduate a year early, meaning that you get to start your career off quickly.
 It’s a win-win situation.

-Just to sweeten the pot even more, financial aid might be able to apply to summer classes online, so connect with your financial aid counselor today to find out!
+Just to sweeten the pot even more, you may be able to apply financial aid to your online summer classes.
+Connect with your financial aid counselor today to find out!

-Asynchronicity means that courses do not require that students attend lectures online at any particular time.
-What does this mean for you?
-Flexibility.
+Asynchronicity means that courses do not require students to attend lectures online at any particular time.

 Maybe you have a summer job or an internship.
 Maybe you’re a stay-up-late, sleep-in-all-day kind of person.
 Maybe you’ll have tons of free time this summer.